dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 `C.name` (or `C`) declared by an extension named `E`, the invocation is treated as `E.C.name(args)` (respectively `E.C(args)`).

 Otherwise, when there are two or more candidates from extensions, an error occurs. *We do not wish to specify an approach whereby `args` is subject to type inference multiple times, and hence we do not support type inference for `C.name(args)` in the case where there are multiple distinct declarations whose signature could be used during the static analysis of that expression.*

+In addition to these rules for invocations of constructors of a class or an extension, a corresponding set of rules exist for the following: An enumerated declaration *(`enum ...`)*, a mixin class, a mixin, and an extension type.
+They only differ by being concerned with a different kind of declaration.

 ### Dynamic Semantics